Tangerine-Community/tangy-form/README.md

 ```

 Tangy-form also has some convenience methods to disable inputs and item buttons - an easy way to display form results:
-- enableItemReadOnly(itemId)
+- enableItemReadOnly(itemId) - disables the inputs in the form
-- hideItemButtons()
+- hideItemButtons() - hides the Open/Close buttons

 ![screenshot](demo/screenshot-response-form.png)

-You can re-enable the form by using disableItemReadOnly (and showItemButtons, if necessary).
+You can re-enable the form by using disableItemReadOnly() (and showItemButtons(), if necessary).

 ## Installation
 `<tangy-form>` is a Custom Element built with Polymer and can be used in frameworks such as Angular, React, and Vue.
 Check compatibility with your project's framework on [Custom Elements Everywhere](https://custom-elements-everywhere.com/).
 If you are ready to go, run `npm install --save tangy-form` to add it to your project.
 Depending on your build system/framework, there may be different steps to take to get Web Components loading.